Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Complete simulation studies

-Overall, across the various scenarios, WEM.gSC performs well under both the null and the alternative scenarios.
-In particular, it keeps the size at bay under $H_0$ regardless of the underlying serial correlation structure; when the time series is sufficiently long ($n \ge 300$), the proportion of the events where WEM.gSC spuriously detects any change point under $H_0$ is strictly below $0.05$ (often below $0.01$).
+Overall, across the various scenarios, WCM.gSa performs well under both the null and the alternative scenarios.
+In particular, it keeps the size at bay under $H_0$ regardless of the underlying serial correlation structure; when the time series is sufficiently long ($n \ge 300$), the proportion of the events where WCM.gSa spuriously detects any change point under $H_0$ is strictly below $0.05$ (often below $0.01$).
 Even when the input time series is short as in~\ref{m-3} with $n = 150$, the proportion of such events is smaller than $0.1$.
 Controlling for the size under $H_0$, especially in the presence of serial correlations, is a difficult task and as shown below, other methods considered in the comparative study fail to do so by a large margin in some scenarios.

-Under $H_1$, WEM.gSC performs well in most scenarios according to a variety of criteria, such as model selection accuracy measured by $\vert \wh q - q \vert$ or the localisation accuracy measured by $d_H$.
-Between the two gap identification methods, DC performs marginally better than LD in identifying the correct number of change points except for the case of~\ref{m-10} and~\ref{m-11}.
-In particular, \ref{m-11} contains heterogeneous shifts in the mean and, as seen in Figure~\ref{fig:sim}, LD is better suited than DC for identifying the gap between those log-CUSUMs due to smaller jumps towards the end of the signal, and those due to time series fluctuations.
-The results under~\ref{m-12}--\ref{m-13} show that WEM.gSC is able to handle mild nonstationarities in $\{Z_t\}_{t = 1}^n$.
+Under $H_1$, WCM.gSa performs well in most scenarios according to a variety of criteria, such as model selection accuracy measured by $\vert \wh q - q \vert$ or the localisation accuracy measured by $d_H$.
+The results under~\ref{m-12}--\ref{m-13} show that WCM.gSa is able to handle mild nonstationarities in $\{Z_t\}_{t = 1}^n$.
+Without the gappy model sequence generation step, the procedure suffers from having to perform a large number of model comparison steps, and the `no gap' procedure tends to over-estimate the number of change points when $q$ is large, or in the presence of mild nonstationarities in the noise.
+From this, we conclude that the gappy model sequence generation step plays an important role in final model selection by removing those candidate models that are not likely to be the one correctly detecting all change points from consideration.

 DepSMUCE performs well for short series (see~\ref{m-3}) or in the presence of weak serial correlations as in~\ref{m-5}, but generally suffers from a calibration issue.
 That is, in order not to detect spurious change points under $H_0$, it requires the tuning parameter to be set conservatively at $\alpha = 0.05$; however, for improved detection power, $\alpha = 0.2$ is a better choice.
 In addition, the estimator of the LRV proposed therein tends to under-estimate the LRV when it is close to zero as in~\ref{m-6}, or when there are strong autocorrelations as in~\ref{m-10}, thus incurring a large number of falsely detected change points under $H_0$.